Berwick Curtis

 Vice-Admiral Berwick Curtis (9 October 1876 - 9 May 1965) was a British Royal Navy officer.

 Curtis was educated at HMS Britannia and was commissioned sub-lieutenant in May 1896.
-He was promoted lieutenant in December 1898 and commander in 1911.
+He was promoted lieutenant in December 1898, and from March 1903 served as 1st lieutenant on the HMS Pylades on the Australia station.
+He was promoted to commander in 1911.
 During World War I he was promoted captain in 1916, mentioned in dispatches for his services at the Battle of Jutland, awarded the Distinguished Service Order (DSO) in May 1917 and bar in October 1917, and appointed Companion of the Order of the Bath (CB) in the 1919 New Year Honours.
 He also received the Russian Order of St Stanislas 2nd Class in June 1917.